openSUSE/yomi/README.md

 During boot time of the Yomi image we can change the address where is expected to find the master node.
 To do that we can enter under the GRUB menu the entry `ym.master=my_master_address`.
-For example `ym.master=10.0.2.2` will make the minion to search the master in the address `10.0.2.2`.
+For example `ym.master=10.0.2.2` will make the minion to search the master at the address `10.0.2.2`.

 An internal systemd service in the image will detect this address and